haotang1995/haotang1995.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student at Cornell University, advised by Prof. [Kevin Ellis](https://www.cs.cornell.edu/~ellisk/).
-I completed my bachelor's and master's degrees at Shanghai Jiao Tong University.
+I am a Ph.D. student at Cornell University working with [Kevin Ellis](https://www.cs.cornell.edu/~ellisk/).
+I received my bachelor's and master's degrees from Shanghai Jiao Tong University.

 My research interest lies in the generalizability of AI models, in particular, generalizing/adapting to out-of-distribution samples (e.g., inputs of larger scales, unseen combinations, and new concepts/domains).
 I currently focus on neuro-symbolic program synthesis to integrate neural networks with programmatic prior for better generalizability and interpretability.
 It involves fields such as program synthesis, latent abstraction learning, and learning to optimize.